 Financial institutions lay down certain parameters that help them assess the creditworthiness of an applicant.
 These parameters also help in determining the borrower’s eligibility for loan approvals.

 FOIR is one such restrictive specification based on which loan applicants are evaluated.
 Assessment of an applicant’s FOIR is typically essential for personal loan approvals as these are unsecured advances and carry a higher degree of risk for the lenders.
 Below given is an elaboration on FOIR meaning, its calculation and how it affects personal loan approval.

-FOIR’s full form is fixed obligation to income ratio and it is the computation of fixed monthly outgo of an individual as a percentage of his/her net income per month.
+FOIR’s full form is Fixed Obligation to Income Ratio.
+It is the computation of fixed monthly outgo of an individual as a percentage of his/her net income per month.
 It is a true reflection of one’s disposable income and indicates his/her repayment capacity.

 The FOIR calculation also include EMIs payable towards a prospective loan an applicant has requested for with the lender.
 It is also known as the debt-to-income ratio.

 The ideal FOIR in banking terminology that lenders prefer when assessing personal loan applications is between 40% and 50%.
 It means that all the fixed monthly obligations that an individual owes should not exceed 50% of the net income for the month.
 For individuals with high net worth, the FOIR can go up to 65 to 70% based on lender policies..

 With this understanding of FOIR, take a look at its calculation and effect on personal loan approval.

 To calculate FOIR, list down all the fixed monthly obligations, that can include –